sgnusov/mkregistry/docs.md

 2. Choose party
 3. Initiate UserCreateFlow(login, salt, salted password hash, party) with userlist party
 4. Get confirmation or report an error
-5. UserCreateFlow might initiate BalanceInitFlow(login) as a subflow if it is the first user registered
+5. Initiate BearIssueFlow(random_color, login) if it is the first user registered
 6. Get confirmation or report an error
 7. Redirect the user to bear manager party